samofoke/Data_Engineering/README.md

     not

     touching on Strings:
     Strings in Python are shown as the variable type str.
 You can define a string with either double quotes " or single quotes '.
-If the string you are creating actually has one of these two values in it, then you need to be careful to assure your code doesn't give an error.
+If the string you are creating actually has one of these two values in it, then you need to be careful to assure your code doesn't give an error. you can even add strings together by using operators.
     ~~~